killsaw/scrapt/README.md

 - A client for Bank of America that allows quick queries on the command-line.
   (Apparently pretty difficult)
 - A diff bot, which can track changes to a page over time.
-- An contact finder, which can crawl an entire site looking for email, phone, or address information.
+- A contact finder, which can crawl an entire site looking for email, phone, or address information.
 - A "Scraping Template", which can be customized to scrape certain types of data.
   For example, a record on a view page with many key-value pairs, or a listing on